We are looking at the 25 nominees who have been shortlisted for the Premier League Hall of Fame in 2022.

-After Leeds United made him the world’s most expensive defender, Manchester United broke the British transfer record two seasons later and immediately reaped rewards as they regained the Premier League title in 2002/03.
+After Leeds United made him the world’s most expensive defender and he enjoyed two top-five finishes at Elland Road, Manchester United broke the British transfer record for him two seasons later.

-That was the first of Ferdinand's six titles in his 12 seasons at Old Trafford.
+That was the first of Ferdinand's six titles in his 12 seasons at Old Trafford, including three in succession from 2006/07 to 2008/09.
 His 504 Premier League appearances are second among central defenders.

 “Rio has been the best defender in the country, if not Europe, for a couple of years.
 His maturity and leadership have been key factors in the team’s success.
 He is someone that young players learn from and that more experienced players respect.” – Sir Alex Ferguson

-“He was a great player, without a doubt the best centre-half I ever played with.
-I would say for a time as well he was the best centre-half in the world.
+“He was a great player, without a doubt the best centre-back I ever played with.
+I would say for a time as well he was the best centre-back in the world.
 He was such a pleasure to play with.
 To play in front of him, he made your job so easy.” – Paul Scholes

 “Now the position of the centre-back is not just about defending or being nasty or tough.
 It’s about knowing how to play football, control the ball, pass and be more comfortable in possession.
 This is something that 10 years ago [in England] they didn’t understand.
 Rio was the first one who did it.” – Gerard Pique